-- The four-course Graduate Certificate in Business Analytics from UNC Greensboro, which is tailored to meet the needs of corporate employers.
+- The Graduate Certificate in Business Analytics from UNC Greensboro, which is tailored to meet the needs of corporate employers

 For options outside of the state or outside of these certificate types, see our national listing of Online Graduate Certificates in Data Science.

-You’re really only looking at one option in the Tar Heel State for a fully online master’s degree in data science: East Carolina University’s MS in Health Informatics and Information Management, an extension of the certificate program.
+There’s one option for a fully online master’s degree in data science: East Carolina University’s MS in Health Informatics and Information Management, an extension of the certificate program.

 Data Science Scholarships in North Carolina

-Plenty of scholarships are out there, both for master’s degree seekers in general and IT students in particular.
+There are lots of scholarships are out there, both for master’s degree seekers in general and IT students in particular.
 But what about those awards specifically for aspiring data scientists?
-Here are a few;
+Here are a few:

 East Carolina University

-- HealthPort Scholarship in Health Information Management: Certificate seekers and master’s students in the Health Informatics field are eligible for this award if they hold a 3.0 GPA.
+- HealthPort Scholarship in Health Information Management: Certificate seekers and master’s students in the Health Informatics field are eligible to apply for this award.

 - Peggy H. Wood Scholarship: Apply for this award if you pursue the Health Information Management concentration in the Health Informatics and Information Management master’s program.
 You’ll need a 3.0 to qualify.